angelxuanchang/nlp-class/hw1.md

 ## Preparing your report

 You should prepare a short (1-2 pages) report on what you did in this assignment.
+Your report should be organized into clear sections, with grammatical English (full sentences).
+Use figures, graphs, tables to compare results of different experiments.

 The report should include the following:
 * Group name with names of group members